-David McCune International Art Gallery, Methodist University, 5400 Hamsey Street, Fayette ville.
-Feb.
-11 - May 7 - "Rodin: Portraits of a Lifetime, Selections from the Iris & B. Gerald Cantor Collections," on loan from the Iris & B. Gerald Cantor Foundation which provides philanthropic leadership in two principal arenas, medicine and the arts.
-A reception will be held on Feb.
-11, from 6-9pm with Judith Sobol, Executive Director of the Iris & B. Gerald Cantor Foundation.
+David McCune International Art Gallery, Methodist University, 5400 Ramsey Street, Fayetteville.
+Through May 7 - "Rodin: Portraits of a Lifetime, Selections from the Iris & B. Gerald Cantor Collections," on loan from the Iris & B. Gerald Cantor Foundation which provides philanthropic leadership in two principal arenas, medicine and the arts.
 Auguste Rodin was a French sculptor who lived from 1840 to 1917.
 His most readily recognized work is "The Thinker," and he is considered one of the world's most important modern sculptors.
 David McCune International Art Gallery Director Silvana Foti said visitors will be amazed by Rodin's ability to use bronze to express human emotion.
 Hours: Tue., Wed., & Fri., 11am-5pm and Sat., noon-4pm.
 Contact: 910/425-5379 or at (www.DavidMcCuneGallery.org).